 Minna Naranjo focuses on antitrust and complex litigation matters.
 She has worked on litigation, investigation, and counseling matters in many industries, including the pharmaceutical, technology, airline, oil and gas, and ride-sharing industries.
-Minna’s experience includes multidistrict antitrust litigation, class action and direct action defense, and litigation brought by multiple state attorneys general, breach of contract, fraud, and unfair competition matters.
+Minna’s experience includes multidistrict antitrust litigation, class action and direct action defense, litigation against multiple state attorneys general, breach of contract, fraud, and unfair competition matters.
 She also conducts internal investigations and helps clients respond to Requests for Additional Information and Documentary Materials (Second Requests) from the US Department of Justice (DOJ) and the Federal Trade Commission (FTC) in merger investigations.

 Before transferring to Morgan Lewis’s litigation practice in San Francisco, Minna was in the firm’s Washington, DC, office, where she was an associate in the antitrust practice.